The 48-hour average weekly limit

 - travel to and from work (if the employee has a fixed place of work)

-It does not usually count as working hours if the employee can spend the time in any way they choose.
+It does not usually count as working hours if the employee is away from the workplace and can spend the time in any way they choose.

 People with no fixed place of work